-The artist is a servant who is willing to be a birth giver.
+The artist is a servant who will be a birth giver.

-Mindfulness is a common thread in all of these books.
+Mindfulness is a common thread in these books on creativity.

 One can only create when one is mindfully present in this moment.

-Zen master Thich Nhat Hanh offers gentle anecdotes and practical exercises as a means of learning the skills of mindfulness.
+Zen master Thich Nhat Hanh offers gentle anecdotes and practical exercises to learn mindfulness skills.

 Which of these books on creativity are you interested in?

 It’s never too late to start anything.

 Whether you want to learn to paint or try your hand at pottery, these books on creativity should hopefully ignite the creative spark inside you.